Memoirs

 Maintaining correspondence

-These days with emails, instant messages and chat rooms galore, it’s a wonder anyone writes letters anymore.
+These days with emails, instant messages and chat rooms galore, it is a wonder anyone writes letters anymore.

 When I was a child I had a prized stationery collection, how I loved to write letters.
 Now email is my preferred choice because I spend most of my days behind a computer.